-One of the first things you will do if you go to another country is exchange money or make use of your debit/ATM/credit card.
+One of the first things most travelers do after landing to your destination country is exchange money, or make use of your debit/ATM/credit card.
 This can be a huge expense, especially if you’re careless.
 A few tips can help you get the best exchange rate and avoid paying high fees.

-Look at the currency convertor for the most up to date exchange rates.
+Look at the currency converter for the most up to date exchange rates.
 When you know the current rate you’ll know what you’re getting into is a good or a bad deal.

 Using your ATM card to get cash from a local ATM will save you from traveler’s check fees and exchange stand fees.
 Most ATMs will only charge an ATM fee (if any), but will not charge you a percentage fee for the actual exchanging of the money.

 Don’t go to the ATM and get only a day’s worth of money.
-Get 2-4 days worth of cash and carry it around in your money belt.
+Get 2-4 days worth of cash and stash it in various places.
 Try to figure out exactly how much you need so you won’t have to exchange your money back again.
 Most ATMs charge fees for withdrawing money in a foreign country and if you withdraw $100 in one day, that ATM will charge the same to withdraw, say, $500 in the same transaction, rather than spending fees on 5 transactions everyday.

 ING (if you have an ING Electric Orange Checking) and HSBC both have banks in almost every country in Europe.
 You can use your ATM card at any of their locations and not get charged a fee.
 Bank of America partners with banks in the UK, France, Germany, Mexico, New Zealand, Australia, and China.
 Also, if you’re eligible, USAA lets you take money out of any ATM in the world and will reimburse you any fees the ATM charges.